rushiagr/blog-source/markdowns/f-puppet-example-mysql.markdown

     sudo puppet apply site.pp --modulepath modules/

+To see the action in more detail, also pass the `--debug` option to the above execution

 And you're all set.

 Now from your commandline, you can try to access mysql and it will work!